-Revenues are recognized in accordance with ASC 605, Revenue Recognition, when the following criteria are met: persuasive evidence of an arrangement exists; delivery has occurred or services have been provided; the selling price is fixed or determinable, and collectability is reasonably assured.
+Prior to January 1, 2018, revenues were recognized under ASC 605, revenues were recognized when the following four revenue recognition criteria are met: (1) persuasive evidence of an arrangement exists; (2) delivery has occurred or services have been provided; (3) the selling price is fixed or determinable, and (4) collectability is reasonably assured.
 Revenues are deferred until these criteria are met.